paulschick/meteorite-tracker/nasa-app/1-2021-notes/0001-Finishing-the-app.md

 - Added the logic from `MeteoriteDisplayComponent` and `MeteoriteListComponent` to the new `MeteoriteContainerComponent`.
 - Successfully filtering the meteorites through an Input and Output property from meteorite-container to meteorite-list and back
   - The filter button needs to be on the meteorite-list component so that it can emit the event
   - I will do one button instead of two.
 It's a little bit nicer functionality to demonstrate.

+## Side-By-Side Child

+I need another child component on the same level as the `MeteoriteListComponent`.
+This component will have the filter button and handle that logic.
+The reason is because the meteorite list and the button are in two different places.
+Putting all of the markup for the button div in the Meteorite List Component means I also have to have the toggle function there.
+This is too much state control to the child.

+I just want the filter button to be in there, so I'll have a child specifically for that, and the selector will go right in the div.